ScenicFramework/scenic/guides/getting_started.md

 Splash     | The Splash scene is configured to run when the app is started in the `config/config.exs` file.
 It runs a simple animation, then transitions to the Sensor scene.
 It also shows how intercept basic user input to exit the scene early.
 Sensor     | The Sensor scene depicts a simulated temperature sensor.
 The sensor is always running and updates its data through the `Scenic.SensorPubSub` server.
 Primitives | The Primitives scenes displays an overview of the basic primitive types and some of the styles that can be applied to them.
 Components | The Components scene shows the basic components that come with Scenic.
-The crash button will cause a match error that will crash the scene, showing how the supervison tree restarts the scene.
+The crash button will cause a match error that will crash the scene, showing how the supervision tree restarts the scene.
 It also shows how to receive events from components.

 Component | Description
 --------- | -----------